Vice’s Director of Mobile Apps Ben Jackson is creating his own startup advisory firm

 Ben Jackson, whose résumé includes work at Vice Media and The New York Times, is launching a startup advisory firm called For The Win.

-Jackson was most recently Vice’s director of mobile apps, where he said he created the mobile apps team and built nine apps, as well as the company’s first unified content API.
+Jackson was most recently Vice’s director of mobile apps, where he said he created a team that built nine apps during his tenure, as well as the company’s first unified content API.
 He’s also worked at the iOS lead at Longform and as a mobile software engineer at The Times — he even wrote for TechCrunch Editor in Chief Matthew Panzarino, back when Matthew was at The Next Web.

 Jackson said For The Win will work with startups in a variety of capacities — that includes advising them on design and technology, but also providing executive coaching and helping on the operations side.
 For example, one of his clients is marketing agency Spherical, where he said one of the key insights was “the need to build a stronger relationship between the ops-focused Managing Director and the CEO, who spends more time on strategic vision.”